 - My personal rating: ★★★★★ (5/5)

-Classic golden combo, salt and sesame oil!
+Classic golden combo, salt, and sesame oil!

-You might not think they don't make as much flavour as other toppings, but this combo will not disappoint!
+You might not think they don’t make as much flavor as other toppings, but this combo will not disappoint!
+I recommend using a nice quality salt on this one!

 - When to add: At the very end